PhillipDHK/Hangman/README.md

 # Hangman
-An interactive hangman game using Python.Implemented features such as difficulty, miss counter, random secret word, letter display, and game statistics.
+An interactive hangman game using Python.
+Implemented features such as difficulty, miss counter, random secret word, letter display, and game statistics.